RubenMalacarne/shelfino_studio_robot_planning/README.md

 ## Installation Guide

-This guide explains how to set up the project on your local machin, using docker.
+This guide explains how to set up the project on your local machine, using docker.

+>**Important**: If you want to run the project without docker, you need to have ROS 2 Humble installed on your machine, along with Gazebo and other dependencies (see dockerfile).

->Note: docker use 6 GB
+>**Note**: docker use 6 GB

 If you prefer you can see this video tutorial: [Video Tutorial]() to install and setup the project, or you can follow the steps below: